 I am a sculptor and painter principally working with clay as my favourite medium.
 My sculptures are hand built using clay slabs to make hollow forms, which are then fired in a gas kiln to become my canvas or I simply apply clay on canvas to be part of my painting.
 Oil or acrylic is used to produce the illusion of metal or vibrant colors.
 My art could be described as naïve.
 My images are strong and arresting largely as a result of the three dimensional technique.
 I am inspired by where I live and travel, the villages, the nature, the native, the human form.

 An active artist since his teenager years, a graphic designer for many years after, he has explored the many mediums and facets of his creativity over time, originally painting in oils with his heroes ranging in diversity from Streeton to Dali, with his current intrigue being occupied by digital art.

-The source of inspiration for his latest series is the natural beauty of the land and the atmosphere which is so volatile in this region with a Dali twist.
+The source of inspiration for his latest series is the natural beauty of the land and the atmosphere which is so volatile and distinct in this region.

 Having spent time exploring life's horizons in other places, he gravitated to the Nimbin area where the creative flow has been reawakened with a refreshed spirit.

 I practised as a secondary art teacher in Mentone, a Bayside suburb of Melbourne for 30 years.